Navy Grenadine Tie

 How to Wear It

-Navy grenadine works with every suit a man owns.
-With charcoal, the tie reads as the quiet anchor of the outfit.
+Navy grenadine works against almost any suit a man owns.
+With charcoal, the tie anchors the outfit and stays out of the way.
 With navy, the texture provides the contrast that a smooth navy tie cannot.
 With grey, navy is the warmer alternative to black.
-With brown, it is the cool grounding note.
+With brown, it grounds the warmth.

 For pairing guidance across colour and occasion, read Ties for a Navy Blue Suit and Ties for a Grey Suit.